How to Make an Enterprise Website SEO Audit Report

 At RANQ, we believe that the efficacy of SEO audits lies in the skills and expertise of those conducting them.
 We trust the data we get from our tools, but we ultimately rely on our SEO experts’ discerning eye for detail and their ability to parse meaningful, relevant insights from complex data.
 That’s what sets our enterprise SEO audits apart!

-How to do enterprise SEO audits
+How to do an enterprise SEO audit

-An enterprise SEO audit involves a lot of moving parts, so how do you decide what to look at first?
+An enterprise-grade SEO audit involves a lot of moving parts, so how do you decide what to look at first?
 We’ll pull an analogy our technical SEO lead uses in his process of beginning SEO on a new website.

 A website is like a house.
 We build the foundation first with technical SEO, then comes the content, and then the off-page SEO elements (like backlinks).
 We recommend auditing them in the same order.